Your Back Pain Recovery Plan – For Flexion-Dominant Pain

 Use of this course is at your own risk.

-Reminder: When to Contact Your Doctor
+When to Contact Your Doctor

 Remember: Back pain is usually caused by joints, muscles, or posture, and will often improve with simple care.

-However, see your doctor or seek urgent medical attention if you experience:
+Seek urgent medical attention if you experience:

-• Trouble starting or controlling your bladder or bowels
+Difficulty starting or controlling your bladder or bowels

-• Severe abdominal pain alongside back pain
+• Severe or persistent abdominal pain alongside back pain

 If you're unsure whether it's safe to proceed, check with your GP before continuing.

-🎯 Start The Course Now
+Start The Course Now 🎯

 Get Instant Access to Your Recovery Plan….